bigfont/DeployWebApp2Azure/README.md

     git commit -m "Add staging text."
     git push --set-upstream origin staging

+We've now setup our local repository with two branches and made it communicate with our Git remote.

 # Azure: Create a Web App

 This is where we're hosting our Web App.